graalvm/workshops/native-image/reflection/index.md

 - Uses a fraction of the resources required by the JVM, so is cheaper to run
 - Starts in milliseconds
-- Deliver peak performance immediately, with no warmup
+- Delivers peak performance immediately, with no warmup
 - Can be packaged into a lightweight container image for faster and more efficient deployment
 - Presents a reduced attack surface (more on this in future labs)